vjar/macvtap-mknod-for-unprivileged-netns/README.md

 discover which network namespace to access.
 From under `/proc/PID/ns` the files `user` and `net` are used to enter the respective namespaces.

-`make install` creates this path as a symbolic link pointing to a script that implements the discovery method for rootless Podman.
+`make install` creates this path as a symbolic link, which points to a script for rootless Podman.
 This can be replaced to support differently initialised network namespaces.

 The ifname argument is not used, but it may be used in custom implementations.